arda-guler/arda-guler/README.md

 ### Hi!
-I'm a mechanical engineering student.
-I code simulations to recreate, observe, understand and analyze engineering designs or natural physical systems in the digital universe.
+I usually create simulations to recreate, observe, understand and analyze natural physical systems or engineering designs in the digital universe.
 I have a special interest in astronomy and space technologies, and I enjoy programming a lot.

-Sometimes, I code other fun projects as well, such as those related to music composition.
+Sometimes, I create other fun projects as well, such as those related to art and music.
 Open source ftw.

-I can code in Python, C or C++.
+I can use Python, C or C++ with relative confidence, and I am somewhat familiar with Lua and x86 Assembly (for typical home-computer architecture).
+I can use MATLAB too, but given the opportunity, I'd prefer using Python to do anything MATLAB can do.

-[orbitSim3D](https://github.com/arda-guler/orbitSim3D) is an astrodynamics/space mission simulator and is my current "flagship" programming project, as is its sister project [Kozmoworks](https://github.com/arda-guler/Kozmoworks).
+[orbitSim3D](https://github.com/arda-guler/orbitSim3D) is an astrodynamics/space mission simulator and is my current "flagship" programming project.